abhayran/VAE-numpy/README.md

 # VAE-numpy
 This project is a NumPy implementation of variational autoencoders from the paper "Auto-Encoding Variational Bayes" (Kingma and Welling, 2014), using the MNIST dataset for experimentation.

-Take a look at [demo.ipynb](https://github.com/abhayran/VAE-numpy/blob/main/demo.ipynb) for a quick demonstration of results on MNIST, where the latent space distributions and output manifold are visualized:
+Take a look at [demo.ipynb](https://github.com/abhayran/VAE-numpy/blob/main/demo.ipynb) for a quick demonstration of the training process & results on MNIST, where the latent space distributions and output manifold are visualized:

 Latent space distributions             |  Output space manifold :-------------------------:|:-------------------------: